 Journal articles which are available digitally will usually take a few days but can sometimes be supplied almost immediately.
 Other journal articles may take a similar length of times to books.

 Books will normally take 1-2 weeks.
-When they are on their way to us most will say in transit on your ILL dashboard.
+When they are on their way to us most will say in transit in your Library Account

 If we supply an ebook it can be available almost immediately.

 We cannot give an exact date.
 If you think something has taken longer than you would have expected please do contact us (email@example.com) and we can update you on progress.

 With most books the status of your request will change from submitted to in transit and finally will have a due date of when we need to return the item to the lender.

 A few books do not have these detailed statuses but instead just have submitted and then completed when the item arrives.